MichelleGri/la-boulangerie/README.md

 #### Contact Us

-The left panel enables the user to complete a short and simple form with their name and contact details, and to send a message to the company.
-There is also a question that allows the user to either opt-in or opt-out to the mailing list to receive email newsletters, offers and vouchers.
-The name, phone number, and email address inputs are set to required so that the user is unable to send the message unless these fields have been completed.
+The left panel enables user to complete a short and simple form with their name and contact details, and to send a message to the company.
+There is also a question that allows user to either opt-in or opt-out to the mailing list to receive email newsletters, offers and vouchers.
+The name, phone number, and email address inputs are set to required so that user is unable to send a message unless these fields have been completed.
 The message/feedback input field is set to optional.
 By default, the option to opt-in or opt-out of the mailing list is set to ‘No’.
 This is to avoid anyone being accidently added to the mailing list if they do not wish to do so.
 Sending a message will result in the user being informed that their message has been sent and someone will be in contact with them shortly.
 However, as this website is for educational purposes only, submitting a message currently leads to the formdump.codeinstitute.net page.

 ![Contact Us Page](README-files/features/contact-us-left.JPG)

 #### How To Find Us

 The ‘How to Find Us’ panel is on the right side of the page and includes a google map of the bakery’s location, the bakery address, phone number, and email address.
-The map includes a ‘View larger map’ link that opens in a new tab where the user can input their own postcode to receive travel instructions to the bakery.
+The map includes a ‘View larger map’ and 'directions' links.
+These open the Google map wesbite in a new tab where the user can input their own postcode to receive travel instructions to the bakery.

 ![Contact Us Page](README-files/features/contact-us-right.JPG)